Applications and auditions

 Information for new applicants including important dates and audition schedules.

 Information about admissions and enrolments for Fine Arts and Music courses is published on this page as it becomes available.
-For more information, please contact email@example.com.
+Scroll down to the bottom of the page for Frequently Asked Questions.
+If you cannot find the information you are looking for, please contact email@example.com

 Frequently asked questions

 Where can I find audition and interview information specific to my course?

 For undergraduate courses (Bachelor of Fine Arts/Bachelor of Music):

 Check out the "Entry Requirements - Admissions Criteria" section from our study.unimelb.edu.au site for the course you are applying for.

 For graduate courses: